mapillary/mapillary_tools/mapillary_tools/README.md

     NUMBER_THREADS=2 MAX_ATTEMPTS=100

 On Android Systems you can find the images under `/storage/emulated/0/Android/data/app.mapillary/files/pictures/`
 On iOS, open iTunes, select your device, and scroll down to Mapillary under apps.
-You can see the files and copy them over from there
+You can see the files and copy them over from there.

 **upload**